-Epidemiology of the HIV in Rwanda
+Epidemiology of the HIV Epidemic

 Rwanda is the most densely populated country in sub-Saharan Africa and faces a multitude of health and development challenges.
-An estimated 3.0% of the adult population is infected with HIV (3.7% of adult women and 2.2% of adult males) [RDHS 2010]).
-Out of a population of approximately 10.7 million, 170,000 Rwandan adults and 22,000 children are estimated to be living with HIV (EPP/Spectrum, 2010).
-The repercussions from the 1994 genocide, in which up to a million Rwandan citizens were killed, combined with HIV, have resulted in more than a million orphans and vulnerable children and deaths of approximately 5,600 persons due to HIV-related illness each year.
+An estimated 3.0% of the population aged 15-49 is infected with HIV (3.7% of women and 2.2% of males) [RDHS 2010], which has stabilized since the 2005 DHS.
+Out of a population of approximately 10.5 million, 185,746 Rwandan adults and 25,756 children are estimated to be living with HIV (EPP Spectrum, 2012).
+The repercussions of the 1994 genocide, in which up to a million Rwandan citizens were killed, combined with HIV, have resulted in more than a million orphans and vulnerable children.
+The annual deaths due to HIV-related illness were estimated to be approximately 6,000 in 2012 (EPP Spectrum, 2012).

-According to epidemiologic models, Rwanda's epidemic is primarily driven by heterosexual contact (75%) and mother-to-child transmission (20%).
-Populations most-at-risk for HIV in Rwanda include: discordant couples; out-of-school youth; commercial sex workers, their clients and partners; military and police personnel; long distance truck-drivers, and prisoners.
-Key statistics related to the HIV epidemic in Rwanda are shown in Table 1.
+According to epidemiological models, Rwanda's epidemic is primarily driven by heterosexual contact (95%), 5% MSM in adults (Modes of Transmission Report, 2013).
+Populations most-at-risk for HIV in Rwanda include: discordant couples; out-of-school youth; commercial sex workers (CSWs), their clients and partners; military and police personnel; long distance truck-drivers, and prisoners.
+Key statistics related to the HIV epidemic in Rwanda are shown below.

-Table 1: HIV Related Data
+HIV Related Data

-- Estimate of discordant couples, as a percentage of all cohabitating couples
+- Estimate of discordant couples, as a percentage of all cohabitating couples: 2.2%

-2.2%

-- HIV prevalence for CSWs 51%
+- HIV prevalence for CSWs: 51%

-- HIV prevalence among prisoners 7.5%

-- Percentage of youth (15 24 yrs) reporting ever having sex 31%
+- Percentage of youth (15 24 yrs) reporting ever having sex: 31%

 - Median age of sexual debut

-- o Males 21.6 yrs
+- o Males: 21.6 yrs

-- o Females 20.7 yrs
+- o Females: 20.7 yrs

-- Estimate of youth living with HIV/AIDS, as percentage of all those living with HIV/AIDS 14.7%
+- Estimate of youth living with HIV/AIDS, as percentage of all those living with HIV/AIDS: 12.1%+

-- Estimated HIV/AIDS orphans 220,000
+- Estimated HIV/AIDS orphans: 220,000++

-- Estimated percentage of TB/HIV co-infection 32%
+- Estimated percentage of TB/HIV co-infection: 32%+++

+- 2010 Rwanda DHS

-- 2010 Rwanda Demographic and Health Survey
+- 2010 CSW Behavioral Surveillance Survey

 - 2009 Youth Behavioral Surveillance Survey

-- 2010 CSW Behavioral Surveillance Survey
+- +November 2013 EPP Spectrum

+- ++UNAIDS Report on the Global AIDS Epidemic 2008

-- WHO Global Tuberculosis Control, 2011
+- +++WHO Global Tuberculosis Control, 2011

-Status of the National Response
+Status of the National HIV Response

-The HIV prevalence rate in Rwanda has remained relatively stable, with an overall decline since the late 1990s, partially due to improved HIV surveillance methodology.
-The GOR is committed to fighting this disease and takes a proactive role in HIV/AIDS prevention, care, and treatment care for all its citizens.
-This FY 2012 PEPFAR Country Operational Plan will be carried out with close cooperation between the GOR, the USG, and international and local partners.
-A key focus of this year's program is to continue capacity building and support for increased country ownership.
-Rwandan leadership has demonstrated the political will to achieve long-term sustainability.
+The HIV prevalence rate in Rwanda has remained relatively stable, with an overall decline since the late 1990s, partially due to improved HIV surveillance which provides information for better interventions.
+The GOR is committed to fighting HIV/AIDS and takes a proactive role in prevention, care, and treatment (with national ART coverage at 94% of adults and 50% of children in need).
+PEPFAR's FY 2013 COP was developed with and will be carried out with close cooperation between the GOR, the USG, and local and international partners.
+Key priorities of this year's program include continued support for the sustainable transition of activities to national ownership, initiating increased GOR financial ownership of the program, and increased coordination with the Global Fund to Fight AIDS, Tuberculosis, and Malaria (Global Fund) to support to the national HIV/AIDS program.
+Rwandan leadership has demonstrated the political will to achieve these goals.